 Manufacture the Pu-238 fuel pellets for use in RTGs

-The U.S. has an existing inventory of about 35 kg (77 lb) of Pu-238 of various ages.
-About half is young enough to meet the power specifications of planned NASA spacecraft.
-The remaining stock is more than 20 years old, has decayed significantly since it was produced, and does not meet specifications.
+In 2015, the U.S. had an existing inventory of about 35 kg (77 lb) of Pu-238 of various ages.
+About half was young enough to meet the power specifications of planned NASA spacecraft.
+The remaining stock was more than 20 years old, has decayed significantly since it was produced, and did not meet specifications.
 The existing inventory will be blended with newly produced Pu-238 to extend the usable inventory.
 To get the energy density needed for space missions while extending the supply of Pu-238, DOE and NASA plan to blend “old” Pu-238 with newly produced Pu-238 in 2:1 proportions.

 DOE reported that it plans to set an initial production target of 300 – 400 grams (about 12 ounces) of Pu-238 per year.
 After implementing greater automation and scaling up the process, ORNL expects to reach the the production target of 1.5 kg (3.3 lb) Pu-238 per year.

-The next NASA mission that will use an RTG is the Mars 2020 rover, which will use the same Multi-Mission Radioisotope Thermoelectric Generator (MMRTG) as used on NASA’s Mars rover Curiosity.
-MMRTG can provide about 110 watts of electrical power to a spacecraft and its science instruments at the beginning of a mission.
+The next NASA mission that will use an RTG is the Mars 2020 rover, which will use an MMRTG, as used on NASA’s Mars rover Curiosity.